AndreaInfUFSM/yetanother-java2uml/README.md

 - As with [UML Reverse Mapper](https://github.com/iluwatar/uml-reverse-mapper), diagrams generated with **yajauml** may slightly differ when representing relationships in PlantUML, Graphviz or Mermaid, because some arrow types/lines differ in these formats.

 - Nested classes, static or abstract classes are identified, but their representation is more detailed in PlantUML format.
-Besides, in Graphviz format, there is no visual ditinction between classes, interfaces or abstract classes.
+Besides, in Graphviz format, there is no visual distinction between classes, interfaces or abstract classes.

 - Testing: so far, we've only done manual testing with a few projects containing an "assortment" of Java code.
 It may be possible to reuse some test cases from uml-reverse-mapper to implement automated tests.